 Seven mornings on us.
 No card needed.
 Cancel with a single message.

 Sumeeran is built around two convictions.
 First, that what works is what's already in your hand — WhatsApp, not a new app to remember.
-Second, that "Hindu" or "Jain" is not one thing.
-A Vaishnav Krishna devotee, a Digambara Jain, and a Sikh nitnem practitioner each deserve content that fits their specific tradition — not a generic spiritual smoothie.
+Second, that Jain practice is not one thing.
+A Digambara shravak observing Das Lakshana and a Svetambara shravak observing Paryushan each deserve content that fits their own tradition — not a generic spiritual smoothie.

 Yogdaan (योगदान) means "contribution" — your monthly or annual support to keep Sumeeran running.
 It is not a donation in the legal-charity sense, but a fair contribution for a service.
 We use the word because it reflects how this work is meant to feel — a participation in sadhana, not a transaction.